 2. Figure 1e shows that interaction coordinates that end at the left side of pathway nodes are obscured when DNA methylation boxes are added to the left side of the nodes.
 This results in losing information on the type of interaction.
 When methylation data is shown, the edges should end at the left side of the methylation box, not underneath it.

 We completely agree.
 Unfortunately, our graph drawing library is limited and does not support changing the end point of edges.
 However, we agree that this issue must be resolved.
 Therefore, we have changed the fill color of the methylation boxes to grey and put the edges on top of nodes.
-These changes resolve this issue and make the edge endings visible, as in this example:
+These changes resolve this issue and make the edge endings visible.

 The renewed figures in the manuscript now also reflect those changes.